Multimodal Large Language Models for Low-Resource Languages: A Case Study for Basque: Translation of the Datasets

 \section{Translation of the Datasets}

 Two translation methods have been used during this work.
-A sentence-level translation model for the cc3m dataset and a LLM-based translation procedure for the rest of the datasets and benchmarks.
+A sentence-level translation model for the CC3M dataset and an LLM-based translation procedure for the rest of the datasets and benchmarks.
 For the former, we have used the mt-hitz-en-eu model with the standard hyperparameters.
-Namely, no repetition penalty, temperature of 1.0 and top\_p of 1.0.
+Namely, no repetition penalty, temperature of 1.0, and top\_p of 1.0.
 As for the latter datasets, we adopted a similar instruction translation procedure used for text-only datasets in the Latxa work, using the Latxa-Llama-3.1-70B-Instruct LLM \cite{latxa}.
 The model was prompted to translate English question-answer pairs into Basque using a 2-shot configuration.
-The detailed prompts for each dataset can be found in Figures \ref{fig:translation-procedure}.
+The detailed prompts for each dataset are shown in Figures \ref{fig:translation-procedure1}, \ref{fig:translation-procedure2}, \ref{fig:translation-procedure3} and \ref{fig:translation-procedure4}.

 For inference with the Latxa model, we have followed the recommended hyperparameter settings.
 That is, a temperature of 0.7, no repetition penalty, and top\_p of 0.15.
 As for computational resources, we have used a single node of the Leonardo supercomputer at CINECA's HPC infrastructure \cite{leonardo}.
 The node is equipped with four NVIDIA Ampere A100 SXM4 GPUs (64GB HBM2e) interconnected via NVLink 3.0 and a 32-core Intel Xeon Platinum 8358 CPU (Ice Lake) with 512GB DDR4-3200 RAM.
 This node configuration allowed for a batch size of 64 question-answer pairs with a context length of 2048 tokens, which we found to be enough for all the samples.